baozi-technology/baozi-web/content/28-04-2020/index.md

 # Problem

-I am currently working on [the Dart client to connect to Kyrpton Authentification Server](https://github.com/krypton-org/krypton-flutter).
+I am currently working on [the Dart client to connect to Krypton Authentification Server](https://github.com/krypton-org/krypton-flutter).
 Spacemacs was literally randomly freezing when editing .dart files.

 # Analysis